 Problem solving.
-Focus on how you can effectively deal with a problem by identifying and defining the problem.
+Focus on how one can effectively deal with a problem by identifying and defining the problem.
 Brainstorm ways of dealing with the problem and evaluate all possible solutions by examining the pros and cons for each option.
 Develop a plan of how best to deal with the situation.
 Then implement the plan, evaluate progress and be flexible towards making changes to achieve desired outcomes.
 A good plan will minimise the futile process of worrying.

-- Mindfulness.
-Notice your senses: what you see, hear, taste, smell and touch.
-Notice your breath, body sensations, thoughts and feelings.
-Practice being mindful of your breathing, noticing any time your mind wanders away from the breath, catching its wandering, and redirecting it back to the breath as your anchor to the present moment. - Accept uncertainty.
-Implement a scheduled worry time for a specific time period.
-Accept that uncertainty is an unavoidable part of life.
-Identify what you are able to change and accept that which you cannot.
+Mindfulness.
+Notice ones senses: what one sees; hears; tastes; smells; and touches.
+Notice breath, body sensations, thoughts and feelings.
+Practice being mindful of breathing, noticing any time the mind wanders away from the breath, catching its wandering, and redirecting it back to the breath as an anchor to the present moment.